 *A Certificate is required

-Season tickets and other elements of the NHS Prescription charging system can be view at:-
+See NHS Help with HealthCosts for season tickets and other elements of the NHS Prescription charging system.

 Local Chemists often pick up Prescriptions from the Sevenoaks Practice so that you can collect your Medicines direct from them.
 This list is made up of chemists that are up to 6 miles from the Amherst Medical Practice Sevenoaks.
 It may not be complete.